deepvest-pro/deepvest-app/docs/database_schema.md

 ### projects policies:

 - Public projects are viewable by everyone
-- Users with permissions can view their projects
+- Project owners can view their non-archived projects (even if private)
-- Only users with appropriate role can modify projects
+- Users with editor, admin, or owner role can update projects (general updates)
+- Project owners can update all project fields, including is_public and is_archived
+- Editors and admins can update limited fields (excluding is_public and is_archived)
-- Only owners can delete projects or change publicity status
+- Only project owners can change publicity status (is_public and is_archived fields)
+- Only owners can delete projects

 ### snapshots policies: